 To avoid seeing this message whenever you open a sample file, we provide the sample files as a digitally-signed self-extracting download.
-This means that the sample files will open.
+This means that the sample files will open without showing this warning.

-We also offer an alternative zip file method to download (the link to this page is in the FAQ section at the bottom of the web page).
+We also offer an alternative zip file download method (the link to this page is in the FAQ section at the bottom of the sample files web page).